toni5757/TheCPP-Programming-Language/Readme.md

     >TheCPP-Language-Code Programm.txt
     Hello World!
 >-->For more informations read the doc.md<--
+## Public error detected by me:
+#ifdef isn´t not functunally
 ## Bit of words
 I hope that you download my language.
 If you detect an error please report that.
 Much is in progress.